tsdtoken/token_contracts/README.md

 > Closes the current active subsequent contract token sale
 - `buySubsequentTokens`
 > Considering we want to encourage people to buy through our dApp, we set this function to a payable modifier enabling it to receive real ETH, the tokens are calculated with the exchange rate, and the allocated to the sender in the main token sale

+# Distribution of tokens
+At present the logic is assumed such that tokens from private and pre sale will be held in the respective smart contracts until said release dates have not reached, which will then allow the owners of the contracts to call the distribute function, that will assign the private or pre sale token owners their equivalent TSD tokens